nextflow-io/training/docs/hands_on/04_implementation.md

 !!! exercise "Problem #3"

-    Fill in the `BLANK` words for both the input and output sections.
+    Your aim is to replace the `BLANK` placeholder with the the correct process call.

     Copy the code below and paste it at the end of `main.nf`.

-    Your aim is to insert the correct input name from into the input step (written as `BLANK`) of the process and run the pipeline.

     !!! info